cairo-book/cairo-book/src/ch10-02-test-organization.md

 ## Integration Tests

 Integration tests use your library in the same way any other code would.
 Their purpose is to test whether many parts of your library work together correctly.
 Units of code that work correctly on their own could have problems when integrated, so test coverage of the integrated code is important as well.
-To create integration tests, you first need a `tests` directory.
+To create integration tests, you first need a `tests` directory at the top level of our project directory, next to _src_.

 ### The _tests_ Directory